isomerpages/govtech-stp/_vaccinated-travel-lane/frequently-asked-questions.md

 <li  style="line-height:1.5; margin-top:10px; margin-bottom:0px; font-size:18px;"><b>MOE Long-Term Pass Holder</b> if you are a Student Pass holder</li>
 	</ol>
 <p style="line-height:1.5; margin-top:10px; margin-bottom:0px; font-size:18px;">^Please check if your Singapore vaccination records are valid through <a href="https://go.gov.sg/vax-status-query" target="_blank">this link</a> and, if necessary, retag your records to your most updated identification (e.g. passport/FIN/IC) number.
 Once retagging is complete, please proceed to re-submit your VTP (Air) application</p>
-<p style="line-height:1.5; margin-top:10px; margin-bottom:0px; font-size:18px;">If your Singapore vaccination records are tagged to an older identification (e.g. passport/FIN/IC) number, please click <a href="https://go.gov.sg/vax-status-query" target="_blank">here</a> to retag your records to your newer identification number.
-Once retagging is complete, please proceed to re-submit your VTP (Air) application.</p>

 <div id="Q4"></div>